guardrails-ai/guardrails/docs-graveyard/cli.md

 ### Configuration
 In order to access any Validators from the Hub that require authentication, you will need to set up your environment through the `guardrails configure` command.
 Before running `guardrails configure`, go to the [Validator Hub]() to generate your access tokens.
 [Add more detail on this process].

-Once you have your tokens, run `guardrails configure` and enter the client id and client secret you retrieved above.
+Once you have your tokens, run `guardrails configure` and enter the auth token you retrieved above.

 Also, if you want to opt out of anonymous metrics collection, you can do this now by specifying `--no-metrics=true`.